GovReady/govready-q/Schema.md

 #### `longtext`

-This type asks the user for free-form text using a large text input area that allows for multiple lines of text.
+This type asks the user for free-form text using a large rich text input area that allows for multiple lines of text and some simple formatting.
 The text cannot be empty.

 A `default` value can be specified, which fills in the field with a value that the user can edit (or not) before submitting the answer.
 The field is rendered like other Module documents --- just like the `prompt`.
+It is given in Markdown.

 `help` text can be specified which provides an additional prompt smaller and below the field input.

-In document templates and impute conditions, the value of `longtext` questions is simply the text the user entered.
+In document templates and impute conditions, the value of `longtext` questions is the text the user entered, as a string, with rich formatted represented in CommonMark.
+In document templates, the text is automatically converted back to rich formatting.

 #### `date`